 That means you may only have to pay around £1500 for your installation, or even less if you find other ways to drive the cost down.

 However, fascias aren’t the only addition you can make that would significantly improve your bungalow.
 Many of these homes are older designs with flat roofs.
 As a result, when the rain comes, it’s much harder to clear as the roof doesn’t have a natural sliding angle.

-Because of this, installing a guttering system can make a huge difference, and you can benefit from the reduced scaffolding costs for these designs too.
+Because of this, replacing guttering and your fascia at low cost in the UK can make a huge difference, and you can benefit from the reduced scaffolding costs for these designs too.